-In 2022, the Respiratory Protection Program continued to address the COVID- 19 pandemic which included coordinating medical surveillance, conducting training, and fit testing for a variety of operational groups.
-Groups which needed expanded services included the COVID Testing Laboratories (Durham and UNH Manchester), and various academic programs within the College of Health and Human Services.
-In 2022 an additional 197 personnel participated in the medical surveillance program with 160 UNH Personnel receiving fit tests for respirator use.
+In 2023, OEHS continued to provide support for various academic programs within the College of Health and Human Services.
+In 2023 an additional 24 personnel participated in the medical surveillance program with 27 UNH Personnel receiving fit tests for respirator use.